briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 ### 126.0501   Rate and income taxable

-An annual tax for the purposes specified in [Section 126.0101][] hereof shall be imposed on and after July 1, 1981 at the rate of one and one-half percent per annum upon the following:
+An annual tax for the purposes specified in [Section 126.0101][CF Section 126.0101] hereof shall be imposed on and after July 1, 1981 at the rate of one and one-half percent per annum upon the following:

 1. _(a)_ On all salaries, qualifying wages, commissions and other compensation earned on and after July 1, 1981, by residents of the Municipality.